 Advantages of a Dental Bridge

-- Dental bridges are little economical than a dental implant
+- Dental bridges are cheaper than a dental implant

 - They are easy to keep clean